lcdm-uiuc/info490-fa15/orientation/syllabus.md

 ### Lesson Assessments ###

 Each week will contain three lesson modules (except for the last week, which will contain only one).
-A lesson module will will include a quiz designed to be taken after completing the readings and carefully reviewing the lesson material.
+A lesson module will will include a Moodle quiz designed to be taken after completing the readings and carefully reviewing the lesson material.
 Lesson quizzes will allow two attempts, to ensure students have mastered the relevant material before advancing to the next lesson module.
 The lessons assessments must all be completed